 For example, instead of just writing “do blogging work,” you could write “complete two blog posts, send out one email about a new blog post to my email list, and create 3 Pinterest pins”.

 8. What would you do differently if you had just started blogging?

-I would do two things differently if I had just started blogging today.
+I would do three things differently if I had just started blogging today.

 Learning about how to grow a blogging business can be overwhelming.
 There are hundreds of courses and books out there on building a profitable blog.